georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 }
 ```

+%  TEST[continued]

 ::::{note}
 If multiple categories or category contexts are set on the query they are merged as a disjunction.
 This means that suggestions match if they contain at least one of the provided context values.
 ::::

 Suggestions with certain categories can be boosted higher than others.
-The following example filters suggestions by categories and additionally boosts suggestions associated with some categories:
+The following filters suggestions by categories and additionally boosts suggestions associated with some categories:

 ```console
 POST place/_search?pretty